-As a force, power is not inherently sexist.
-But it has been historically harnessed to perpetuate women’s oppression.
 It is my argument that the missing link between hope and change is power.
 So, how do we as feminists attempt to reimagine and positively reorient ourselves toward power when for so long we have been conditioned to refuse it; when we have become more comfortable resisting than leading in this world?

 First, a successful women’s movement in America must ally the 99% and the 1%, black women and white women, straight women and lesbians.
 Any activism that pits women against each other is not feminism, because sisterhood is our most powerful tool.
 The men in charge know this, too—this is why keeping women divided and indulging in catfights in the media is a surefire way to keep women oppressed.
 As long as women are fighting each other, they are not fighting against the larger structures that maintain and enforce their oppression.